 Mr. O’Brien is also the author of The Project Handbook, an in-house published guide, that Johnson Roberts Associates uses to help clients navigate the processes of a building project, from design through to construction.
 He also keeps a blog about the books he is reading and his thoughts on the future of public libraries.

-AIA, MCPPO, CPTED
+AIA, MCPPO, CPTED, LEED GA

-Jeffrey R. Davis, AIA, Principal, has over thirty years of experience in the programming, planning, master planning, design, and construction of educational facilities.
+Jeffrey R. Davis, AIA, Principal, has over 30 years of experience in the programming, planning, master planning, design, and construction of educational facilities.
 He joined Johnson Roberts Associates in November 2013 and has enjoyed a longstanding friendship and working relationship with J. Stewart Roberts, the founding partner of Johnson Roberts Associates.

 Jeff and Stew previously worked together from 1988 – 1996 at the Boston architectural firm Tappé Associates, Inc., where they both served as Senior Associates and were actively involved in the overall management of the Firm.
 When Mr. Roberts departed the firm in 1996 (to found Johnson Roberts Associates), Jeff continued his design and leadership activities at Tappé for the next 12 years, eventually becoming it’s President and CEO.
-During his 20 year tenure at Tappé, Jeff successfully led planning and design efforts with over 20 grades PK-12 educational communities in Massachusetts.
+During his 20-year tenure at Tappé, Jeff successfully led planning and design efforts with over 20 grades PK-12 educational communities in Massachusetts.
 These efforts resulted in the rehabilitation, expansion, and new construction of more than 25 public school facilities.

 Since joining Johnson Roberts Associates in the fall of 2001, Ms. Eringros has focused on planning, design and construction administration of private and municipal projects, including libraries, town halls, safety buildings, schools, and residences.
 She has also been actively involved in sustainable design, historic preservation, and interior design.